 How do I optimise for international SEO?

 The type of international SEO your website needs will depend on what audience you're targeting, your goals, and your website's current state.
-It's important to remember that it is not something static, and will change over time.
+It's not something static; it will change over time.
 So what we would do for one site, we might not recommend for yours.

-However, there are a few things that are considered best practice.
-If you are looking to reach a new international audience, here are five SEO tips that can help you succeed:
+However, there are a few things that are considered best general practices.
+If you are looking to target an international audience, here are five SEO tips that can help you succeed:

 We’ve said it before, and we’ll say it again.
-Just because a popular search term works in one country, it might not work in another.
+A popular search term used in one country might not work in another.
 So you need to carry out new research on both an international level and a more in-depth, country-specific level.

-Luckily, there are multiple tools available to help you ascertain what you should and shouldn't be targeting.
+Luckily, multiple tools are available to help you ascertain what you should and shouldn't be targeting.

 Subdomains: which is an entirely different site targeting your chosen country.
 The domain could look something like: us.yourwebsite.com